Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, India must be careful to avoid pushing Russia closer to China.

-India - the world's largest arms importer - is increasingly turning to the West as the US seeks to strengthen ties in the Indo-Pacific region, hoping to contain a rising China by helping the South Asian nation wean itself off its traditional dependence on Russia.
+India - the world's largest arms importer - is increasingly turning to the West as the US seeks to strengthen ties in the Indo- Pacific region, hoping to contain a rising China by helping the South Asian nation wean itself off its traditional dependence on Russia.

-Russia has supplied 65 percent of India's more than $60 billion worth of weapons ordered over the past two decades, according to the Stockholm International Peace Research Institute, but the conflict in Ukraine has accelerated New Delhi's drive to diversify its arms supplies.
+Russia has supplied 65 percent of India's more than $60 billion worth of weapons ordered over the past two decades, according to the Stockholm International Peace Research Institute, but the conflict in Ukraine has accelerated New Delhi's drive to diversify its arms supply.

 “We are unlikely to sign any major military deal with Russia.
 That would be a red line for Washington,” said Nandan Unnikrishnan, a Russia expert at the Observer Research Foundation (ORF) in New Delhi.